Going to the country during your GP training is a great opportunity to experience what life in a rural practice can offer while building your skills.

 - government incentives.

-For further details, please refer to the Registrar Rural Support Payment Policy and Procedure.Read more
+For further details, please refer to the Rural Support Payments Policy in the GP Registrar Policy Handbook.Read more